Shrey0561/Raw-and-Relational-Exploring-Game-Sales-with-SQL/README.md

 Each insight below is written using SQL Common Table Expressions (CTEs) to simulate a dashboard tile.

 ### Top 5 Platforms by Global Sales
+Xbox 360 led the pack thanks to its deep market penetration in North America and Europe, a prime example of how regional dominance can outperform pure tech specs.

 ```sql
 -- This is a SQL code block
 WITH platform_sales AS (